WindowsAutomation Reference 2.0/en

 There are currently no configurable settings.

-The GUI browser allows you to explore a running application.
+The GUI browser is used to explore a running application.
 You can browse the application, inspect element properties and execute actions.
-For a more detailed description also see Gui Browser.
+See " Expecco GUI Tests Extension Reference" for details.

 This article gives a short overview over the design philosophy of the library.
 You can find more detailed documentation and examples attached to the blocks itself.